How to Spend 3 Days in Ubud: Itinerary for First-Timers

 Tirta Gangga features scenic fountains, lotus plants, and tranquil ponds filled with koi fish.

-One of the most popular features is the stepping stones in the main pond.
-You can jump across from one end to the other but bear in mind, you may be waiting in a queue on the stepping stones to get past people.
+The most popular feature is the stepping stones in the main pond.
+You can jump from one end to the other which does come with a bit of traffic, passing from one stepping stone to the other.

-Be sure to bring your swimming gear with you, as there is a giant swimming pool you can swim in at the back of the complex.
+I recommend bringing your swimming gear on the trip, as there is a giant swimming pool at the back of the complex you can swim in.

-This costs 20,000 IDR to enter which isn’t included in the admission fee to the water palace.
-Tirta Gangga costs 50,000 IDR to enter.
+The pool costs 20,000 IDR to enter, which isn’t included in the 50,000 IDR admission fee to the water palace.

 3 Days in Ubud Map